What is a narcissist?

 - is envious of others and/or believes others are envious of them

 - displays arrogant or haughty behavior.

 How is it diagnosed?

-To be diagnosed with narcissism, at least five of these specific traits must be chronically present.
+To be diagnosed with narcissism, at least five of the nine specific traits above must be chronically present.

 The word “narcissism” indicates a set of personality traits such as selfishness, vanity, manipulation, and self-importance.
 Narcissists are described as “challenging” to interact with.
 They are often defensive, condescending, and “know everything.”
 They can be aggressive and even physically abusive.
 Narcissism has no known cure, although Cognitive Behavioral Therapy may provide a means for learning self-awareness.
-Narcissists don’t usually seek help or therapy because they don’t think there’s anything wrong with them.
-They think everyone else is the problem.
+Narcissists don’t usually seek help or therapy because they don’t think there’s anything wrong with their thinking or behavior.

 “Narcissists lack the ability to emotionally tune-in to other people.
 They cannot feel and show empathy or unconditional love.
 They are typically critical and judgmental” -Karyl McBride, Ph.D.

 - Don’t like accountability or taking responsibility

 - Prone to Narcissistic Rages when threatened